ornl-training/julia-intro/episodes/01_03_Julia_type_system.md

 ## Questions

-  - "What is the use of types?"
+  - What is the use of types?
-  - "How are types organized in Julia?"
+  - How are types organized in Julia?

 ::::::